pronique/CakePHP-ProUtils-Plugin/readme.md

 ```

 You will need to create an adjacent Model and table to use this behavior.
 So
-if you wanted to track revision changes to the Model Users, create the Model
+if you wanted to track revision changes to the Model User, create the Model
 UserRev and the table user_revs.
 The revisions table should contain a user_id
 column and for performance this column should be indexed.
+Another example,
+for Model Post, create the Model PostRev and the table post_revs with the
+int column post_id (indexed).

 I plan to add the following features to Revisionable in the near future.